fattyageboy/BerthCare/docs/B2-database-connection-setup.md

 ## Notes

-- Connection pool is production-ready with optimal settings
+- Connection pool is MVP-ready with optimal settings
 - Migration framework is simple and maintainable
 - Health checks enable proper monitoring and load balancing
 - Read replica support can be added when needed
 - All database operations are logged for debugging
 - Schema verification ensures migration integrity
 - Rollback scripts enable safe recovery from failed migrations
+- **Production deployment requires implementing security blockers listed above**